 Moving Forward with China's Electricity Reforms

-This project proposes to work with and support thought leaders to advance the conversation of electricity-sector reform in China, by focusing on both near-term pathways for electricity reforms and the long-term future of clean electricity markets.
+In early 2015, China resumed a long-delayed effort to reform its electricity sector, with the stated goals of improving economic efficiency and environmental performance.
+After more than a year of policy discussions and pilots, this new reform effort does not show clear signs of marked progress.
+This project proposes to work with and support thought leaders to advance the conversation of electricity-sector reform in China, by focusing on two key areas: near-term pathways for electricity reforms, and the long-term future of clean electricity markets.